marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

       en:
         cards:
           - body: >-
               Apical offers to anyone who work in Travel industry the opportunity to create, manage, and sell their products
             image: ✍️
             title: Experiences
           - body: >-
               Who takes part in Apical generates social and enviromental impact.
               Add a plus to your experiences
             image: "\U0001F332"
-            title: 'Impact'
+            title: Impact
           - body: >-
               Volunteering activities and donations imoprove the relations with locals, making your experiences more valuable
             image: "\U0001F91D"
             title: Locals
-        title: 'Social Impact'
+        title: Social Impact
       it:
         cards:
           - body: >-